beryllium-org/OS/README.md

 ## Installation / Updating

-Note: Installation using scripts, from windows is unsupported.
+Note: Installation using scripts, from windows is unsupported.<br />
 If you are windows user, this project **really** isn't for you.<br />
 Don't even try from wsl.<br />

 1) Install a supported CircuitPython version onto the board.<br />